rsiyanwal/Machine-Learning-From-Scratch/Simple Linear Regression/Statistical Approach/README.md

 ![R D Annual Profit](https://user-images.githubusercontent.com/11557572/116685830-956a5e80-a9d0-11eb-9399-26b77c2052a1.png)

 It looks like you were right all along.
-There is a clear relationship between annual R&D budget and annual profit, as our R&D budget is increasing our Profit is increasing (Direct Relationship).
-Instead of plotting a scatter graph and try to find a relationship between two variables using our caveman eyes, we have a better way as well which is called __Chi-square test__.
-It tells us wheather there is a relationship but it doesn't tell us what kind of a relationship it is.
+There is a clear relationship between annual R&D budget and annual profit, as our R&D budget is increasing, our Profit is increasing (Direct Relationship).
+Instead of plotting a scatter graph and trying to find a relationship between two variables using our caveman eyes, we have a better way as well, which is called __Chi-square test__.
+It tells us whether there is a relationship but it doesn't tell us what kind of a relationship it is.
 As of now, we are interested in what kind of the relationship it is.
-We will be leaving Chi-square test for later tutorials.
+We will be leaving the Chi-square test for later tutorials.

 The relationship can either be a positive one or a negative one.
-The positive one is called as __Direct Relationship__ in which the value of dependent variable increases are value of independent variable increases.
-Another one which represents a negative relationship is called __Inverse Relationship__ in which the value of dependent variable decreases as the value of independent variable increases.
+The positive one is called a Direct Relationship in which the value of the dependent variable increases as the value of the independent variable increases.
+Another one, which represents a negative relationship, is called an Inverse Relationship, in which the value of the dependent variable decreases as the value of the independent variable increases.
 ![DirectRelationship](https://user-images.githubusercontent.com/11557572/116692808-94d6c580-a9da-11eb-8d0f-907b0e38be41.png)        ![InverseRelationship](https://user-images.githubusercontent.com/11557572/116692485-0d895200-a9da-11eb-918e-35dc326d9fe7.png)

 The type of relationship we are studying here is called __Regression__ (in which there can exist either a direct relationship or an inverse relationship) but what is Regression?